hexops/machengine.org/content/libs/glfw.md

 <h3 style="margin-top: 2rem;">WebGPU</h3>

 <p>
     WebGPU requires a bit of setup code, and a WebGPU implementation is required.
-If you like, you can use our standalone mach/gpu bindings with the mach/gpu-dawn implementation of WebGPU and bind it to a GLFW window following <a href="https://github.com/hexops/mach-gpu/tree/main/examples">this example</a>.
+If you like, you can use our standalone mach-gpu bindings with the mach-gpu-dawn implementation of WebGPU and bind it to a GLFW window following <a href="https://github.com/hexops/mach-gpu/tree/main/examples">this example</a>.
     <br/>
     <br/>
     If you are considering this option, we suggest <a href="../core">Mach core</a> as it would provide you with the same functionality (Window+Input+WebGPU) with much broader platform support (e.g. you get mobile/web support in the future for free.)